holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

 execution time (defined by the associated ``scheduler_runtime``) lying in the past and run these scrapers.
 The actual time period between two runs is determined by the next execution time itself which is calculated dynamically and depending on the scheduling configuration you'll learn more about below.
-For the scrapers to run, remember also that you have to set the scraper active in the associated ``scraper_runtime``.
+For the scrapers to run, remember also that you have to set the scraper active in the associated ``scraper`` object.

 Run your tasks
 --------------